rysdev/EmpRecWebApp/README.md

 Supports logins for regular users and admin users.
 Interface and features available change based on the type user logged in.

-MySQL Express Node (Handlebars templating engine)
+MySQL Express.js Node.js (Handlebars templating engine)

 This app is from a three person college project.